unixsuperhero/clitasks/README.md

-# CliTasks (clit)
+# CliTasks

-clit is a Command-Line Interface Task/project manager
+CliTasks is a Command-Line Task/Project Manager

 It is being developed with the following goals in mind: